 Art on the Boulevard is an artists’ co-operative located in west Fort Worth at 4919 Camp Bowie Boulevard, Suite B. We are 2 blocks east of the Merrick Street and Camp Bowie Boulevard intersection.
 Our goal is to furnish a place where the artist can be free to express themselves with few boundaries, and maximum support.
 Most of our artists work in 2- dimensional media.
-Our hours are Tuesday, Wednesday, Thursday, and Saturday 12-5:30 PM and Friday 12-4PM, or by private appointment if requested.
+Our hours are Tuesday through and Saturday 11:30-5:30 PM , or by private appointment if requested.

 IN THE GALLERY NOW